Cryptography¶

 Cryptographic techniques now secure everything from online banking to military communications, from personal email to global commerce.
 The field continues to evolve in response to new threats and opportunities, particularly in the context of quantum computing and distributed systems like blockchain technology.

-The journey from Khnumhotep II's obscured hieroglyphics to Claude Shannon's information theory represents a fundamental shift in how humanity protects information.
-What began as simple substitution and obfuscation has become a rigorous mathematical discipline capable of securing communications even in the presence of powerful adversaries with unlimited computational resources.
+The journey from Khnumhotep II's obscured hieroglyphics to Claude Shannon's information theory to the public-key cryptography systems that secure the modern internet represents a fundamental shift in how humanity protects information.
+What began as simple substitution and obfuscation has become a rigorous mathematical discipline capable of securing communications even in the presence of powerful adversaries.
+Each milestone -- from ancient Egyptian tombs to Bletchley Park to Shannon's mathematical framework -- built upon the work of predecessors, creating the collaborative, centuries-long foundation on which Bitcoin and other digital currencies now rest.